Attacks on Muhammad Zafar Iqbal: Family's reaction

-The writer's nephew and playwright, Nuhash Humayun, said in response, "No matter what pain or conflict or even death may come — his family will continue trying to change society."

-The writer's wife, Yasmeen Haque, told the media, "Zafar Iqbal will return to campus.
+Zafar Iqbal's nephew and playwright, Nuhash Humayun, said in response, "No matter what pain or conflict or even death may come — his family will continue trying to change society."
+Yasmeen Haque, told the media, "Zafar Iqbal will return to campus.
 He has five courses to teach."
 She directly rejected the allegation that the police were negligent in their duties.

-The writer's daughter, Yesham, said in response, "These kinds of people are like fungi.
+Zafar Iqbal's daughter, Yesham, said in response, "These kinds of people are like fungi.
 They haven't been properly cleaned out...
 They're not going anywhere from this country that was born out of something like the Liberation War."

 Reaction after recovery

-After being discharged from the hospital, the he expressed sorrow for those who engage in murderous intent, while missing out on feeling the beauty of the world and doing good as young people.
+After being discharged from the hospital, Zafar Iqbal expressed sorrow for those who engage in murderous intent, missing out on feeling the beauty of the world and doing good as young people.

 Meeting with Faizur

 Since the attack, Zafar Iqbal had been eager to meet the assailant Faizur, but the meeting took place several days later.
 When he finally met Faizur, who was being held in Sylhet Jail, the author noted that the assailant's face bore a cheerful expression.
-The author asked Faizur why he had committed the act, to which he replied that he did it because Principal Iqbal was anti-Islam.
+The author asked Faizur why he had committed the act, to which he replied that he did it because Iqbal was anti-Islam.

 When asked why he thought so, Faizur said it was because of the book Bhuter Baccha Solaiman ("The Ghost Child Solaiman").
 In response to the professor's question, Faizur admitted he had not read the book before attacking the teacher.
 Although the police later made him read it, even then, he could not find anything in it that was anti-Islam.

 After speaking with Zafar Iqbal, Faizur stated before leaving that he had made a mistake.
 In his book Obishshashyo Shundor Prithibi ("An Incredibly Beautiful World"), Zafar Iqbal expresses his dismay, saying, "No guilt or remorse—Faizur simply believes he made a mistake."

-The professor casts doubt on whether Faizur truly believes that, and dismissing the matter, he notes at the end of the book, "Just to see this wonderful world means so much to him."
+Zafar Iqbal has cast doubt on whether Faizur truly believes that, and, dismissing the matter, he notes at the end of his book, "Just to see this wonderful world means so much to him."